Arizona Cost of Living

 • Corporate income tax: 4.9%.

 • State sales tax: 5.6%.
-Combined state and local sales tax averages 8.52%, and can run as high as 11.2% in some Tucson and Pima County addresses.
+Combined state and local sales tax averages 8.52%, and can run as high as 11.2% in certain Tucson and Pima County addresses.

 • Property tax: 0.44% to 0.48% effective rate on owner-occupied housing.
 Third-lowest property tax rate in the United States.
 Per the Arizona Department of Revenue, property tax varies by county from 0.21% (Apache) to 0.7% (Pima).